-Games from the 80s Vs. Games Today
+Games from the 80s Vs. Group Games for Kids Today

 Being a child of the 80s, I grew up with lots of neon, hairspray, and freedom!
-I fondly remember playing after-school and recess games, sometimes learned from gym class, but usually, passed down from our parents and friends.
+I fondly remember playing after-school and outdoor recess games, sometimes learned from gym class, but usually, passed down from our parents and friends.
 Even as an adult, I love group games for kids.
 Not just to watch how much fun the kids have, but to join in too!
 Childhood outdoor games from the 80s are an amazing way to get moving with your kids!

 Freedom to Play

-Since there was often so many of us kids out playing after school (what else would we do, with no cable, no homework, and no parents to nag us?), we organized kids group games a lot.
+Since there were often so many of us kids out playing after school (what else would we do, with no cable, no homework, and no parents to nag us?), we organized kids group games a lot.
 Rarely were there parents around to lead our play.
 However, I don’t remember the games turning violent or too rough.
 We were content playing by the rules and working out our problems – it was more fun that way!